 The answer to this question depends on your initial placement.
-Most ELA students take one to two terms (quarters) or longer before they reach the level of proficiency required for admission to a degree program.
-Several admitting units at DePaul University now accept the ELA University Bridge completion certificate as evidence of English proficiency.
+Most ELA students take one to two terms (10-week quarters) or longer before they reach the level of proficiency required for admission to a degree program.
+Many admitting units at DePaul University now accept the ELA University Bridge completion certificate as evidence of English proficiency.
 A number of students have moved through the complete ELA program of five levels (five quarters), from Foundations through University Bridge.

 The average gain on the TOEFL PBT during one term of study is around +30 points, often higher in the Foundations and Intermediate levels.
 The higher you move up on the TOEFL scale, the harder it is to make a 30-point gain score during one term.

 You pass to the next higher level based on your teachers’ evaluations of your work during a term.
 You will receive a "passing" or "non-passing" grade in each of your courses: Writing, Reading, Grammar and Spoken English.